 Writing the perfect Google advert takes time, creativity, and countless hours for testing.

-What are Google Ads Suggestions?
+What are Google Ads recommendations?

 This process happens continuously: variations are tested, the results are processed to determine best performers, and new variations are recommended based on what’s working.

-As a result, your ads are ever-evolving towards constant improvement.
+As a result, your ads are ever-evolving.

 Next, we will explore how to use these recommendations to drive conversion.

 How to drive conversion with Google Ads recommendations

 Advertisers care A LOT about conversion, as they should!
 After all, that’s why most ads exist in the first place!
 For that reason, many Google Ads recommendations are geared toward improving CTR.

 That’s because Google knows that the critical step between digital advertisements and conversion is actually CLICKING on the ad.
 Higher CTR typically translates to a higher conversion rate.